Skip to Content

 Key Elements of SOX Protection for Whistleblowers:

-- The whistleblower is able to report protected activity such as mail fraud, wire fraud, or any violation of SEC rules.
+• The whistleblower reports protected activity such as mail fraud, wire fraud, or another SEC violation.

-- The retaliation clearly was a result of the protected activity.
+• The retaliation clearly resulted from the protected activity.

 The good news is that under SOX, a whistleblower only needs to prove that the retaliation (or any adverse employment action that could be construed as retaliation) was related to the protected activity.
 Other whistleblower laws demand more strict and stringent proof.